Mentor: Paul Newhouse, Psychiatry

 Mentor: Cynthia Forehand, Neurological Sciences

 Michelle spent her first seventeen years in San Diego, California.
 She attended Centenary College in Shreveport, Louisiana where she played soccer and majored in Biology and Sociology.
-She is currently in her second year of study at UVM and is a member of the Forehand lab.
+She is a member of the Forehand lab.

 Mentor: Rae Nishi, Neurological Sciences